Bikeman868/NPL/docs/SYNTAX.md

 The value part is a constant expression that must be able to be evaluated at compile time.
 This usually means that it is a literal.
 The literal can be a string, date, number or boolean.
 It can also be an array or map of any of these types.

-For the most part, you can define any config values you like in `config` statements.
-The only case where this is not exactly the same, is in a `config` statement for a `connection`.
-In this case you define the `config` with the same syntax, but this configures the connection, and must conform the the connections expectations for what can be configured.
+For the most part, you define any config values you like in `config` statements.
+The other use case for the config statement case where you are supplying the config for a `connection`.
+In this case you define the `config` with the same syntax, and these configs can still be overriden by a config yaml file, but this configures the connection, and must conform the the connections expectations for what can be configured.
 Connection configuration can be defined in the configuration yaml file that is passed on the command line, regardless of whether you added a config definition or not in your application.

 These are examples of valid config statements and expressions